dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 ##### Simple and Complex Values

 `BaseValueComponent` handles most of the logic needed for simple values such as an integer or a URI value.
-A value is simple if it can be represented with a primitive type in the `FormControl`.
+A value is considered simple if it can be represented with a primitive type in the `FormControl`.
 An integer value, for instance, can simply be represented as a number in TypeScript.
 Complex types, however, have to be represented as an object in the `FormControl`.
 An interval, for example, is an object with a start and end that is set in the `FormControl`.
 To handle this complexity in the template, the interface [`ControlValueAccessor`](https://material.angular.io/guide/creating-a-custom-form-field-control) has to be implemented.
-`ControlValueAccessor` allows to delegate the complexity to a dedicated component that can communicate with the `FormControl`.
+`ControlValueAccessor` allows the delegation of the complexity to a dedicated component that can communicate with the `FormControl`.

-Complex value have a so called wrapped component implementing `ControlValueAccessor` that the pass the complex value to.
+Complex values have a so-called "wrapped component" implementing `ControlValueAccessor` in which they pass the complex value to.

 An integer value can be handled directly in the value component's template: